TJ's Custom Gunworks

 The above also applies to "DIP CLEANING" methods!!!

-I STRONGLY recommend that you NEVER use a "Dip Cleaning Tank" method of cleaning your gun!
+I STRONGLY recommend that you NEVER use a "Dip Cleaning Tank" (Ultrasonic) method of cleaning your gun!

 Do NOT DE-OIL ANY PART or part of your gun that you cannot RE-OIL!!!